-9. "But are there not assertions in Scripture which prove the same thing, if it cannot be inferred from those examples?
-Does not the Scripture say expressly, 'Even a just man sinneth seven times a day?'"
-I answer, No: The Scripture says no such thing.
+9. "But are there not assertions in Scripture which prove the same thing, if it cannot be inferred from those examples Does not the Scripture say expressly, "Even a just man sinneth seven times a day" I answer, No. The Scripture says no such thing.
 There is no such text in all the Bible.
-That which seems to be intended is the sixteenth verse of the twenty-fourth chapter of the Proverbs; the words of which are these: "A just man falleth seven times, and riseth up again" But this is quite another thing.
-For, First, the words "a day," are not in the text.
-So that if a just man fall seven times in his life, it is as much as is affirmed here.
-Secondly, here is no mention of falling into sin at all; what is here mentioned is, falling into temporal affliction.
-This plainly appears from the verse before, the words of which are these: "Lay not wait, O wicked man, against the dwelling of the righteous; spoil not his restingplace."
-It follows, "For a just man falleth seven times, and riseth up again ; but the wicked shall fall into mischief."
+That which seems to be intended is the sixteenth verse of the twenty-fourth chapter of the Proverbs the words of which are these: "A just man falleth seven times, and riseth up again."
+[Prov.
+24:16] But this is quite another thing.
+For, First, the words "a day" are not in the text.
+So that if a just man falls seven times in his life, it is as much as is affirmed here.
+Secondly, here is no mention of falling into sin at all; what is here mentioned is falling into temporal affliction.
+This plainly appears from the verse before, the words of which are these: "Lay not wait, O wicked man, against the dwelling of the righteous; spoil not his resting place."
+[Prov.
+24:15] It follows, "For a just man falleth seven times, and riseth up again; but the wicked shall fall into mischief."
 As if he had said, "God will deliver him out of his trouble; but when thou fallest, there shall be none to deliver thee."

-10. "But, however, in other places," continue the objectors, "Solomon does assert plainly, 'There is no man that sinneth not;' (1 Kings viii.
-46; 2 Chron. vi.
-36;) yea, ' There is not a just man upon earth that doeth good, and sinneth not."
-(Eccles. vii.
-20.)"
+10. "But, however, in other places," continue the objectors, "Solomon does assert plainly, 'There is no man that sinneth not;' (1 Kings 8:46; 2 Chron.
+6:36;) yea, "There is not a just man upon earth that doeth good, and sinneth not.'
+(Eccles.
+7:20.)"
 I answer, Without doubt, thus it was in the days of Solomon.
 Yea, thus it was from Adam to Moses, from Moses to Solomon, and from Solomon to Christ.
 There was then no man that sinned not.
 Even from the day that sin entered into the world, there was not a just man upon earth that did good and sinned not, until the Son of God was manifested to take away our sins.
-It is unquestionably true. that "the heir, as long as he is a child, differeth nothing from a servant."
-And that even so they (all the holy men of old, who were under the Jewish dispensation) were, during that infant state of the Church, "in bondage under the elements of the world."
-"But when the fulness of the time was come.
+It is unquestionably true, that "the heir, as long as he is a child, differeth nothing from a servant."
+[Gal.
+4:1] And that even so they (all the holy men of old, who were under the Jewish dispensation) were, during that infant state of the Church, "in bondage under the elements of the world."
+[Gal.
+4:3] "But when the fulness of the time was come, God sent forth his Son, made under the law, to redeem them that were under the law, that they might receive the adoption of sons;" [Gal.
+4:4] -- that they might receive that "grace which is now made manifest by the appearing of our Saviour, Jesus Christ, who hath abolished death, and brought life and immortality to light through the gospel."
+(2 Tim.
+1:10.)
+Now, therefore, they "are no more servants, but sons." [see Gal.
+4:7] So that, whatsoever was the case of those under the law, we may safely affirm with St. John, that, since the gospel was given, "he that is born of God sinneth not."
+[1 John 5:18]